lenachat/moviemate-client/README.md

 ## Deployment

-The application is hosted online and can be accessed at [deployment URL].
+The application is hosted online on Netlify and can be accessed at https://moviemate-online.netlify.app .